JsAndDotNet/WaterRecovery/README.md

 > This information is free to use and derive as you so wish.
-I (Justin Jones, UK South) would appreciate being credited with the original model.
+I ([Justin Jones](https://twitter.com/JsAndDotNet), UK South) would appreciate being credited with the original model.
 I take no responsibility for it, or derivations of it, in any way whatsoever.
+If you are going to make a product based on this work, I'd love to be involved :blush:

 ----